2.16Provisions

 Diluted EPS is computed by adjusting, the profit for the year attributable to the shareholders and the weighted average number of shares considered for deriving Basic EPS, for the effects of all the shares that could have been issued upon conversion of all dilutive potential shares.
 The dilutive potential shares are adjusted for the proceeds receivable had the shares been actually issued at fair value.
 Further, the dilutive potential shares are deemed converted as at beginning of the period, unless issued at a later date during the period.

-The estimates and judgements used in the preparation of the said Financial Statements are continuously evaluated by the Company, and are based on historical experience and various other assumptions and factors (including expectations of future events), that the Company believes to be reasonable under the existing circumstances.
+The estimates and judgements used in the preparation of the said Financial Statements are continuously evaluated by the Company and are based on historical experience and various other assumptions and factors (including expectations of future events), that the Company believes to be reasonable under the existing circumstances.
 The said estimates and judgements are based on the facts and events, that existed as at the reporting date, or that occurred after that date but provide additional evidence about conditions existing as at the reporting date.

-results differ from historical experience or other assumptions do not turn out to be substantially accurate.
+Although the Company regularly assesses these estimates, actual results could differ materially from these estimates - even if the assumptions underlying such estimates were reasonable when made, if these results differ from historical experience or other assumptions do not turn out to be substantially accurate.
 The changes in estimates are recognised in the Financial Statements in the year in which they become known.

 3.1 Key sources of estimation uncertainties